dinhkt/pytorch_android_vulkan/README.md

 ```
 RuntimeError: falseINTERNAL ASSERT FAILED at "/home/ncl/ktdinh/pytorch/aten/src/ATen/native/vulkan/ops/Tensor.cpp":255, please report a bug to PyTorch.
 Only Tensors with 1 <= dim <= 4 can be represented as a Vulkan Image!
 ```
-It seems like a limitation of vulkan when not supporting tensor that has more than 4 dimensions.
-We could rewrite the model in a format that only use fewer-than-5 dimensional tensors, but that will be a hassle.
+It looks like a limitation of vulkan when not supporting tensor that has more than 4 dimensions.
 Also, currently vulkan backend doesn't support many operations.
-Better wait for the future update!
+Let's wait for the future update!